Another Life (2019 TV series): Filming

 Filming for the first season took place on location in Vancouver, British Columbia, from August 20, 2018, to November 20, 2018.
 Filming for the second season was expected to begin on March 2, 2020, and conclude on June 9, 2020, but was put on hold due to COVID-19 pandemic.
 Filming for the second season resumed on August 28, 2020, and was scheduled to conclude on November 24, 2020.
 Filming was delayed once again and instead concluded in December of that year.

 Reception

-Review aggregator website Rotten Tomatoes reports that 6% of 18 critic ratings are positive for Season 1, with an average rating of 4.54/10.
+Review aggregator website Rotten Tomatoes reports that 6% of 18 critic ratings are positive for Season 1.
 The website's consensus reads, "A hodgepodge of science fiction homage, Another Life lacks the distinctive spark necessary to set it apart from the array of stories it aspires to be".
-Season 2 has only four critic ratings on Rotten Tomatoes, one short of the minimum five necessary for a score or consensus, but three out of four reviews are negative (though generally stating season 2 was an improvement over season 1), giving it an unofficial 25% rating with an average of 5.625/10.
+Season 2 has only four critic ratings on Rotten Tomatoes, one short of the minimum five necessary for a score or consensus, but three out of four reviews are negative.
 Metacritic calculated an average score of 33 out of 100, based on 8 reviews, citing "generally unfavorable reviews".